dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ($45.12) of any multi-customer market.
 Sample size is too small to draw conclusions, but in a digital marketing context, this is the kind of signal you put on a watchlist.

-If Czech Republic customer counts grow and the AOV holds, this becomes a high-value emerging market worth targeted acquisition investment.
+If the Czech Republic customer counts grow and the AOV holds, this becomes a high-value emerging market worth targeted acquisition investment.
 If it were one high-spending customer pulling the average up, that's a different conversation, one about retention and whale protection.